lvllc904/promethea-network-state/ROADMAP.md

 2.  **Implement the Self-Sovereign Identity (SSI) Model:**
     - [x] Define the structure of the SSI token, including the static DID anchor and the dynamic credentials (Reputation, Contribution, and Skills scores) as outlined in Appendix D.
+    - [x] **Implement True Cryptographic Login:** Overhauled the login system to use a secure, encrypted keystore file (`ethers.js`) instead of a password, proving identity through cryptographic ownership.
     - [ ] **Decouple UI from Firestore Profiles:** Refactor pages like the Passport and Dashboard to read user data from a local-first provider (`useLocalCitizen` hook) instead of directly from a Firestore document.
     - [ ] **Implement the "Trustless Handshake":** Develop the logic where actions initiated from the client-side are signed, sent to the Ledger of Record for verification against the last known state, and then recorded, with the new state being attested back to the client.